ringsq/afero-azrblob/README.md

 - Uses azblob in [azure-storage-blob-go](https://github.com/Azure/azure-storage-blob-go/) for Azure Blob REST APIs
 - Download & upload files
 - 80% coverage (all APIs are tested, but not all errors are reproduced)
+- Containers that have a large enough number of blobs that cause the listing to timeout can be cached

 ## Known limitations
 - File appending is not supported because Azure Blob Storage doesn't support it for Block Blobs.